supabase-community/postgrestools-vscode/README.md

 ## Setting Up Your Project

-**Second**, you need a `postgrestools.jsonc` file at the root of your repository (or, use a custom file location and point to it via the `postgrestools.configFile` setting.).
+**Second**, you need a `postgrestools.jsonc` file at the root of your repository (or, use a custom file location and point to it via the `postgrestools.configFile` setting).
 You can find sane defaults in the [docs](https://pgtools.dev/#configuration).

 When you specify the `db` section, the LSP server will connect to your database and gather intel from there.
 This makes it possible to provide autocompletions and type checks.